matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 And so, we will talk about this scenario through the course of this talk, which is, "put the baggage on the plane".
-That is the overall thing we are doing, but I have this transformation that I want you do to the baggage.
+That is the overall thing that we are doing, but I have this transformation that I want you do to the baggage.

 While you are putting the baggage on the plane, break apart the pallets.
 We are going to have pallets, big wooden things with a pile